willfaught/go-guide/README.md

 # Go guide

-The guiding principle for these conventions is:
+The guiding principle for these Go coding conventions is:

 ***Do not write code for yourself; write it for the poor engineer woken in the night to fix it for you.***